 Shoulder injuries are incredibly common for people who work out.
-The shoulder is an extremely mobile joint, allowing you to perform a wide range of motions.
-Like every joint in the body, the more mobility, the less stability.
-This makes the shoulder very vulnerable to injury, which can create tight and painful shoulders.
+The shoulder is an extremely mobile joint, allowing you to perform a wide range of motions; like every joint in the body, the more mobility, the less stability.
+This makes the shoulder vulnerable to injury, creating tight and painful shoulders.

 CLICK HERE to watch the YouTube video.

-I had Dan go through the stretches; first, the top corner stretch.
+I had Dan go through the stretches to alleviate shoulder pain; first, the top corner stretch.

 Pec Stretch (Top Corner)

-The next stretch is a 90-90.
-With your elbows a touch below shoulder height, place your forearms on the wall or the door frame.
-Step through with your trunk, with your hips not twisting in any way.
+The next stretch to alleviate shoulder pain is a 90-90.
+Place your forearms on the wall or the door frame with your elbows a touch below shoulder height.
+Then, step through with your trunk, with your hips not twisting in any way.
 Look to stretch your chest again.

 Pec Stretch (90-90)